 My real antipathy to that phrase is because I usually hear it weaponised in some brutal perversion of the innocent descriptive phrase that it is.
 The modern interpretation hears it as a passive aggressive imperative; an intimidating whine, “If you don’t fight your nation’s enemies, then you don’t really love your own people.”
 Note here the subtle reinterpretation of the innocent word “friends” as meaning “compatriots” or even “government”.

-I can use this scenario to examine my own moral beliefs.
+I can use this thought-experiment to examine my own moral beliefs.
 Imagine that I had found myself as a younger me, conscripted into a small band of soldiers in an armed conflict.
 We would have been mutually responsible for each others lives.
 I know myself well enough to be certain that under such pressure, I would develop a personal love for my comrades, and I can see myself playing my part and risking my life despite my moral objections to war in general.

 But I also know that my love for my comrades would be balanced by my contempt for the system that had put me there.
 Meanwhile my opposite numbers in the enemy would want my blood because they too had been pressganged or brainwashed into an equivalent manufactured camaraderie for the sake of their own government’s power plays.